Jakhongir Saydaliev

 I research building inclusive, multimodal reasoning AI systems that work for everyone.
 Below are some areas I’ve been working on:

-• Inclusivity in NLP: I want to bridge the gaps in multilingual NLP & ensure AI benefits linguistically diverse and underrepresented communities
+• Multilingual NLP: I want to bridge the gaps in multilingual NLP & ensure AI benefits linguistically diverse and underrepresented communities

 • ConLID: Contrastive language identification for low-resource languages